-Blackboard is the university's learning management system that gives students and faculty the ability to participate in classes delivered solely online and the flexibility to use online materials and activities to complement face-to-face teaching.
+Blackboard is the university's learning management system that gives students and faculty the ability to participate in classes delivered solely online and/or the flexibility to use online materials and activities to complement face-to-face teaching.
 UAF eLearning & Distance Education courses are offered through Blackboard and may use other technology to enhance course content delivery.
 Blackboard makes it possible for instructors to provide students with course materials, discussion boards, virtual chat rooms, online quizzes, an academic resource center and more.
 Using Blackboard, instructors can provide students with resources such as lecture notes, PowerPoint slide presentations or class handouts.
 If you're enrolled in a course that uses Blackboard, be sure to find out how it will be used.
 For more information about Blackboard, please visit http://classes.uaf.edu.
 For Blackboard-related questions, please call the OIT Support Center at 907-450-8300 or firstname.lastname@example.org, or UAF eLearning & Distance Education at 907-479-3444 or email@example.com.

-The Bookstore is located in the lower and main levels of Constitution Hall.
+The Bookstore is located in the second and first floor of Constitution Hall.
 Products available include textbooks, UAF clothing, insignia gift items, general books, study aids, school and art supplies, calculators, snacks and sundries.

 - Please visit www.uaf.edu/bookstore/ or www.uaftext.com for the most up-to-date store special hours.

 How to buy textbooks

 You can browse and buy your textbooks by visiting the Text Bookstore located on the first floor of Constitution Hall or by visiting the website www.uaftext.com.
-In addition to the traditional new and used textbooks, many titles are now rentable or available as e-books to save our students money.
-Please ask your textbook clerk for instructions on these options.
+In addition to new and used textbooks, many titles are now available for rent or as e-books to help save our students money.
+Please ask your bookstore associate for more information on these options.

 Current UAF Catalog